Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation

 \subsubsection{Related literatures}

 Our paper contributes to several strands of the literature.
-First and foremost, we add to a set of papers that study the identification of learning models, generally in the context of specific applications \citep[see, e.g.,][]{AC05,arcidiacono2016college,Gong_JMP,Pastorino22}.
-A key distinction with most of the papers in this literature is that we only impose mild restrictions on the choice process.
+First and foremost, we contribute to the literature that studies the identification of learning models, generally in the context of specific applications \citep[see, e.g.,][]{AC05,Gong_JMP,Pastorino22,AAMR25}.
+A central distinction from most of the papers in this literature is that we impose only mild restrictions on the choice process.
 Importantly, we remain agnostic about how choices depend on individual beliefs about $X^{*}_{u,i}$, while allowing these beliefs to depend arbitrarily on past choices and realized outcomes.
-Particularly relevant for us is recent complementary work by \citet{Pastorino22}, which establishes formal identification results in a different context of a two-sided learning model where workers and firms have imperfect information.
-Key to the strategy proposed in that paper is to leverage for identification particular mixture representations of selected one-dimensional outcomes.
-Related mixture representations also play an important role in our analysis.
+Particularly relevant for us is the complementary work of \citet{Pastorino22}, which establishes identification results in a different and non-nested framework of a two-sided learning model in which workers and firms have imperfect information.
+Key to the identification strategy proposed in that paper is to leverage particular mixture representations of selected one-dimensional outcomes.\footnote{See also recent related work by \cite{dPGPS25} which investigates the identification of a two-sided matching model with learning and human capital accumulation.
+As in our paper, identification of the outcome equations and the distribution of unobserved heterogeneity relies on \cite{bruni1985identifiability}.} Related mixture representations also play an important role in our analysis.